u16052642/thrive_erp_documentation/documentation-16.0/content/applications/inventory_and_mrp/inventory/routes/concepts/cross_dock.rst

 .. image:: cross_dock/cross6.png
    :align: center

 Once done, create a sale order for the product and confirm it.
-Odoo will automatically create two transfers which will be linked to the sale order.
+Thrive Bureau ERP will automatically create two transfers which will be linked to the sale order.
 The first one is the transfer from the *Input Location* to the *Output Location*, corresponding to the move of the product in the *Cross-Dock* area.
 The second one is the delivery order from the *Output Location* to your *Customer Location.